-As a First-Generation student, you are the first in your family to pursue a college/university degree.
-This means that you also have the incredible opportunity to be the first in your family to ever study abroad!
+As a First-Generation student, not only are you the first in your family to pursue a college/university degree, you also have the incredible opportunity to be the first in your family to ever study abroad!
 As the first person in your family to be presented with such a unique experience, you likely have many questions.
 Having support and information before studying abroad can go a long way in helping you prepare for your time abroad.
-Staff in the Study Abroad Office are always ready to answer any questions you may have.

 Questions you may be considering

 Since no one in my family has ever studied abroad, who can help me plan and make sure that I am on the right track?
 Where do I start?